 35. Red and Blue used White's electrolyte and made every effort to produce batteries of highest standards, but their attempts fell short of coming up with prototypes that would satisfy the quality requirements of Brown.
 On March 1, 2011, Brown terminated the agreement it had concluded with Blue pursuant to the provisions of the agreement on the ground that Blue failed to attain the quality standards demanded for the prototypes.
 Blue explained to Brown that Blue would be able to produce batteries satisfactory to Brown using Gold's electrolyte, if Brown could wait until April, but Brown did not accept this explanation.
 Blue paid US\$100,000 to Brown as damages under Article 10 of the agreement as shown in Exhibit 8 (Blue didn't contact or consult with Red about this payment before it paid to Brown).
-Immediately after terminating the contract with Blue, Brown signed a contract with a Japanese company concerning the development of lithium-ion batteries (it was found that Brown incurred no actual loss in relation to the development of lithium-ion batteries because of this contract with the Japanese company).
+Immediately after terminating the contract with Blue, Brown signed a contract with a Japanese company concerning the development of lithium-ion batteries.
 If Red and Blue had been able to deliver prototypes satisfactory to Brown, the prototypes would have led to Brown's decision to use their batteries and subsequent orders from Brown, which in turn would have been translated into profits of US\$1 million each to be realized by Red and Blue.
-This point and its foreseeability areis not disputed by either party.
+This point is not disputed by either party.
 The cost of developing the batteries for this project, US\$100,000 each by Red and Blue, was wasted.
-This point and its foreseeability areis not disputed either.
+This point is not disputed either.